Hypercubed/dynamo/README.md

 times(3, new Complex(0, 6))

 // Typescript allows this
-// typed-funtion throws at runtime times(3, '6')
+// typed-function throws at runtime times(3, '6')
 ```